umputun/tg-spam/README.md

 </div>

+## What is it and how it works?

+The bot is designed to run as a docker container.
+It requires a token and a group name/id to work.
+The bot will listen to all messages in the group and ban users who post spam.

+Spam detection based on several factors:
+- similarity to known spam messages
+- number of emojis in the message
+- check user against [Combot Anti-Spam System](https://cas.chat) (CAS)
+- check the overall similarity of the message to the known spam messages
+- compare with the list of stop words

+If the message is considered spam, the bot will delete it and ban the user.

 ## Getting bot token for Telegram

 To get a token, talk to [BotFather](https://core.telegram.org/bots#6-botfather).
 All you need is to send `/newbot` command and choose the name for your bot (it must end in `bot`).
 That is it, and you got a token which you'll need to write down into remark42 configuration as `TELEGRAM_TOKEN`.